LiChenyang-GZ/lichenyanng-gz/README.md

-<h1 align="center">Hi 👋, I'm Christy</h1>
+<h1 align="left">Hi 👋, I'm Christy</h1>
-<h3 align="center">I'm now studying Master of Computer Science at the University of Sydney with a passion for full-stack web development, Cloud Computing and Large Language Model.</h3>
+<h3 align="left">I'm now studying Master of Computer Science at the University of Sydney with a passion for full-stack web development, Cloud Computing and Large Language Model.</h3>

 - 🔭 I’m currently working on **full-stack projects and diving deeper into cloud technologies.**